marcweg/nnba-workstation-vm/README.md

 # NNBA

 This repository holds the code for creating and running a Virtual Machine containing all required repositories concerning the NNBA project.
 This VM provides developers with an uniform development workstation.

+# Environment

+Up until now this project has been developed and tested on:

+- OS: MacOS Sierra 10.12.5
+- CPU: 2,8 GHz Intel Core I7
+- Memory: 16 GB 2133 MHz LPDDR3

 # Stack
 - Ubuntu 16.04 for Vagrant (https://app.vagrantup.com/box-cutter/boxes/ubuntu1604-desktop)